geerteltink/zed-windows/README.md

-# Zed IDE nightly windows builds
+# Zed IDE preview windows builds

-Here you can find the latest nightly Zed IDE builds for windows.
+Here you can find the latest Zed IDE builds for windows.
 The binary is compiled directly from the original source code at https://github.com/zed-industries/zed/.
 None of the original code is modified.
 The build script is publically available [in this repo](https://github.com/geerteltink/zed-windows/blob/main/.github/workflows/nightly.yml).
+Everytime a new non-preview tag is pushed to the original repository, a new release is created.

 If you are having any issues with the editor or find any bugs, please report them [here](https://github.com/zed-industries/zed/issues).